electricbookworks/node-prince/README.md

     "version": "20220701"
   }
   ```
-* You can also specify a specific version of Prince for Books using `books-YYYMMDD`.
+* You can also specify a specific version of Prince for Books using `books-YYYYMMDD`.
 E.g.:
   ```json
     "prince": {
       "version": "books-20220701"